ramr/openshift-prometheus-haproxy-demo/README.md

     Note: we use port 9999 as some environments have cockpit running on port 9090 on the host.

-        cd ../  #  cd <git-checkout-dir>/openshift-prometheus-haproxy-demo
         make run  ||  echo "see alternative instructions below ..."

-        echo "Alternatively, you can just run the docker command: " docker run -p 0.0.0.0:9999:9090 -dit ramr/openshift-prometheus-test
+        echo "Alternatively, you can just start the docker container." docker run -p 0.0.0.0:9999:9090 -dit ramr/openshift-prometheus-test